jasny/error-handler/README.md

 ## PSR-7 compatible middleware

-The error handler can be used as PSR-7 compatible middleware.
+The error handler can be used as PSR-7 compatible (double-pass) middleware.

 The error will catch [Exceptions](http://php.net/manual/en/class.exception.php) and [Errors](http://php.net/manual/en/class.error.php).